 Yes.
 We take in a variety of wildlife, mainly birds and small mammals.

 We admit wildlife such as small garden birds (black birds, robins, starlings, etc.) doves, crows, magpies, pigeons, hedgehogs, gulls, waterfowl and small mammals.

 There are various reasons.
 Birds are usually brought in with injured wings or legs due to the fact they have flown into windows, or been hit by cars, or attacked by cats or sparrow hawks.
 They have sometimes been stuck down chimneys, and there are also orphaned birds.
 Hedgehogs are brought to us as they have been found out during the day, or are too small to hibernate.
 Some have fallen into ponds, have had their nests disturbed, been attacked by dogs, cut with strimmers, or caught in netting.

 How many animals do you have in your unit?

-The wildlife unit has between 70 – 150 animals at any one time.
-Winter is the quiet time of year for us but in the spring and summer months it is very busy with lots of baby birds and hedgehogs.
+The wildlife unit has between 150 – 250 animals at any one time.
+Winter is less busy as the birds aren’t coming in but we still have up to 100 hogs onsite until spring.
+During the spring and summer months it is very busy with lots of baby birds and hedgehogs.